platformsh/platformsh-docs/docs/src/security/gdpr.md

 We are the Controller for the Infrastructure Control Plane (and our PaaS service).
 We are the Processor for the Customer Data Plane.

-GDPR Data Processing Agreements (DPAs) and EU Standard Contractual Clauses executed with our customers apply to our processing activities contained in the Customer Data Plane.
+GDPR Data Processing Agreements (DPAs) and EU Standard Contractual Clauses (SCCs) executed with our customers apply to our processing activities contained in the Customer Data Plane.